farihakhan/STAT545-hw-khan-fariha/hw_04/readme.md

 Difficulties:
 I noticed straight off the bad that my git pathway wasn't connecting with RStudio, so I wasn't able to push anything from this project.

+I wanted to replace the column names within the spread df without manually typing them out, but couldn't find a way to pipe it into the kable() function.
+I instead changed the column names in another step, which resulted in me having to create two data subsets.